AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 The Training Report has two additional fields:

-* Count of users who’ve shared feedback on a course
+* Count of users who've shared feedback on a course
 * Average star rating for a course

 ## Filter status of Learner Transcripts {#lt-status}